Tips for Avoiding a Blue Christmas

 3. Plan Who You are Going to Spend Time With.
 Family is often one of the triggers for Christmas depression.
 If that is the case, decide ahead of time who you are going to visit and how much time you are going to spend with them.
 It can be nice to visit relatives, but it can also be nice to leave!
 Planning out ahead of time how long you can stay at Aunt Gertrude’s is a proactive way to eliminate stress.
 If you are married, talk to your spouse about this prior to the visits.
 Make sure you also plan to visit some people who are not going to contribute to your depression.
 This type of planning will not be practical for everyone but many people have found that limiting the time that they have to spend with crazy relatives and including time with non-crazy ones goes a long way to helping them overcome SAD.

 4. Exercise!
 If exercise is not part of your normal schedule, why not start now?
 A regular exercise program has been shown to be one of the most effective tools in combating depression.
 You know that dropping a few pounds is going to be one of your New Years Resolutions.
 Why wait until the New Year?
 Even if you just commit to taking a long walk a few days a week during December, I think that you will notice a difference in the way that you feel.
 If you already have an exercise regimen, don’t neglect it during the holidays.
 Staying active during the Thanksgiving/Christmas/New Years holidays will help prevent you from packing on extra weight.

 Can you think of any other ways to fight the holiday blues?

-If you would like to help us have an impact in Brazil, here is the link.
-Obrigado (Thank you!) and Feliz Natal!
+If you would like to help us have an impact in the US and South America, here is the link.
+Thank you and Feliz Natal!
 (Merry Christmas!)